HarveyYifanLi/Versatile-ML-Predictor-with-TensorFlowJS-KNN/README.md

 and make a prediction on another targeted data column, namely a `Label`, such as 'Age' which specifies how long a customer has stayed with the company before churning.

+UPDATE:
+Now the program has been updated to utilize the super power of LLM Vector Embedding.

+Specifically, (IF you opt to use it) LLM Vector Embedding will be automatically triggered on non-numeric columns, which will convert it from a non-numeric value, say a string, to a meaningful number value eventually.
+A combination of Vector Embedding + Entropy calculation is implemented to achieve this.
+(See `function calculateEntropy` for details on the Entropy calculation)

+You have the flexibility to choose whether to use Vector Embedding or not by setting the param `useLlmEmbedding: true/false` when calling `await loadCSV(...)` inside of `index.js`;

 ### Instructions for execution
 1. Clone the Repo and cd into that cloned directory
 2. Install TensorFlow.js and all other related Dependencies specified in `package.json` via command: